storj/storj/docs/blueprints/linux-setup.md

 From the [snap documentation](https://snapcraft.io/docs/go-applications), it seems pretty straightforward to package an application.
 Snaps are defined in a yaml file.
 Running an application as a service is done only by specifying "daemon: simple" in the application description.
 This would make us save the work of building a storage node service.

 Snaps can then be published in the snapcraft [app store](https://snapcraft.io/).
 In the store, we would able to monitor the number of installed snaps.
-We could also [host our own store](https://ubuntu.com/blog/howto-host-your-own-snap-store).
+It is possible to [host our own store](https://ubuntu.com/blog/howto-host-your-own-snap-store) but that the snap daemon only handles one repository.
+Therefore, the use of Canonical's store seems mandatory.
 Snaps integrate well with [github](https://snapcraft.io/build).
 A snap inside the store can be published in multiple versions in different [channels](https://snapcraft.io/docs/channels).

 Snaps have been known for suffering a long start-up time, but it has been [improved](https://snapcraft.io/blog/snap-startup-time-improvements).